kkolade/kolakolade.me/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for the opportunity to learn and grow I would like to also give credit to Gregoire Vella in Behance for his wonderful design.
+I would like to thank Microverse for the opportunity to learn and grow. <br>
+I would like to also give credit to Avinesh of GreatStack for this wonderful concept.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>